How to volunteer for emergency response

 - IC-800.c National Response Framework, an Introduction

-Once the above three steps are completed, you will receive an invitation to the ESOT one-day training.
+Once the above four steps are completed, you will receive an invitation to the ESOT one-day training.

 2020 training schedule for ESOT: